In the summer of 2014, Coke's "Share A Coke

 A little bit of Rita's what I need,

 A little bit of Tina's what I see,

 A little bit of Sandra in the sun,

 A little bit of Mary all night long,

 A little bit of Jessica here I am

 A little bit of you makes me your man.

 As it happened, the image of Share A Coke bottles either lining up or being arranged in a pop-culture call-out fashion was immediately deemed to be photoshopped by many users for the standard "image quality" reasons.
 Another common refrain among Reddit commenters suggested that the image was a

 potential viral marketing ploy — not unheard of on popular social sites, but not necessarily the case here.

-While Reddit quickly dismissed the image as most certainly a bit of humorous and likely benign image manipulation, the post quickly made its way to many news sites and was taken at face value.
-As it turns out, the veracity of the pic was not too hard to confirm.
+While Reddit quickly dismissed the image as most certainly a bit of humorous and likely benign image manipulation, the post quickly made its way to many news sites.

 Urban Legends Reference Pages © 1995-2015 by snopes.com.